amypetrie/cronut/README.md

 The purpose of this exercise is to continue getting used to working with JSON objects and creating Ruby Objects from them.

-Here, you are expected to read the provided JSON file and created an array of nested objects.
+Here, you are expected to read the provided JSON file and create an array of nested objects.
 You will have an `Item` object that has attributes for id, type, name, and ppu.
 It will have an attribute called `batters` which will be in turn an array of `Batter` objects which have the attributes of id and type.